 - There is no support for branching visual tests.

-- API tests can be branched, however viewing the differences in the "Compare" tab is not supported.
+- API and mobile tests can be branched, but there is no support for conflict resolution or viewing differences in the Compare tab.

 - Once a branch is merged, it cannot be reopened and you can’t run tests against merged branches.